sanjanakancharla/TO-DOList-App/README.md

 It is a user friendly app for organizing your day to day tasks.
-Users can add new tasks and delete theem after completing.
+Users can add new tasks and delete them after completing.

 In the project directory, you can run: